citynetwork/docs/docs/reference/flavors/index.md

   access to a
   [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).

-Some tiers are only available in select {{brand}} Cloud regions.
+Some tiers are only available in select {{brand}}
+regions.
 For details on tier availability, see the [Feature support matrix](../features/index.md).

 The general-purpose tier is always available to all {{brand}}
-Cloud customers.
+customers.
 For access to other tiers, contact our [{{support}}](https://{{support_domain}}/servicedesk).